All posts

 The scenario where FirstMove helps more: you're at a specific event and want to meet interesting people who are there right now.

 The gap that most people feel is the in-event gap — arriving at a gathering with no easy way to identify and approach the interesting people nearby.
 FirstMove addresses that specific problem.
+Our wider list of the best networking apps for events in 2025 covers other options worth knowing.

 Try FirstMove